Tips for a Cheaper Candy Buffet for Your Wedding Reception

 3 Ways to Cut Costs for your Candy Buffet

 One thing that I love to snack on is breakfast cereal, and the thing is, some of them look pretty nice when put in clear glass!
-Also, every time I’m in the Philippines, I’m surprised by how many different marshmallow choices there are, and marshmallows are puffy and pretty attractive.
+Another great sweet option is marshmallows — it’s amazing how many different marshmallow choices there are, and marshmallows are puffy and pretty attractive.

-We’re having our candy buffet be colorful, so we’re having 1 container of Fruit rings (Market Basket’s version of Froot Loops, which I find tastier, and also have a slightly more vibrant color), and 1 container of mini flavored marshmallows.
+We want our candy buffet to be colorful, so we’re having 1 container of Fruit Loops and 1 container of mini flavored marshmallows.
 Other potential choices are animal crackers, Oreos, and other cookies.

-Potato chips and pretzels to your candy buffet — everyone loves a little salt with their sweets!
-There are so many chocolate-covered everything these days, I think folks would appreciate to have those options in the candy buffet.
+Consider adding potato chips and pretzels to your candy buffet — everyone loves a little salt with their sweets!
+There are so many chocolate-covered savory snacks these days, I think folks would appreciate having some of those options in a candy buffet.
 You can fill 1 jar with potato chips and 1 jar with pretzels, and it’ll make your candy buffet look fuller for very little cost.